Kristoffer (Kip) Jackson – Office of the Comptroller of the Currency

 Ashley Koning – Rutgers University

-Ashley Koning is currently a PhD candidate in the political science department at Rutgers University, with concentrations in American politics, women and politics, and methodology.
-She is the head graduate assistant to the Eagleton Center for Public Interest Polling and Manager of the Rutgers-Eagleton Poll.
-Her research interests include public opinion, political psychology, mass behaviour, political communications, and gender and politics.
+Ashley Koning is Assistant Research Professor and Director of the Eagleton Center for Public Interest Polling at Rutgers University.
+Her research interests include public opinion, political psychology, mass behavior, and gender and politics.

 David M. Konisky – Indiana University